- Extrusion Design

 Once you’ve learned more about the process, product applications and design tips, enter your design in the International Aluminum Extrusion Design Competition for a chance to earn a scholarship award.
 The competition is intended to enlighten students studying engineering, design, and architecture about the superior advantages of extruded aluminum profiles.

-The next Aluminum Extrusion Design Competition for students is planned for the 2016-2017 school year.
+The 2017 Aluminum Extrusion Design Competition for students is closed.
+However, another student Aluminum Extrusion Design Competition is planned for the 2017-2018 school year.

 Scholarships totaling $8,500 may be presented as cash awards to the best student designs submitted.